Connect with others who understand.

 Asthma Types by Trigger

-Symptoms of asthma can be triggered by a wide variety of substances, situations, and underlying health conditions.
-It is possible to have more than one type of asthma.
+Symptoms of asthma can be triggered by a variety of substances, situations, and underlying health conditions.
+It’s possible to have more than one type of asthma.

 Allergic Asthma

-Allergic asthma is the most common type of asthma, comprising about 60 percent of asthma cases in the United States.
-It is most prevalent in early childhood.
-Allergic asthma is caused by an overreaction of the immune system in response to an allergen, like pollen, furry pets, mold, cockroaches, and dust mites.
+Allergic asthma is the most common type of asthma, which accounts for at least 30 percent of asthma cases in the United States.
+It’s most prevalent in early childhood.
+Allergic asthma happens when the immune system overreacts to something that triggers allergies.

 Nonallergic Asthma

-Nonallergic asthma makes up about 70 percent of cases of adult-onset asthma.
+Nonallergic asthma is asthma caused by something other than allergies.
 It can be more difficult to identify what triggers symptoms in nonallergic asthma.
 Possible triggers include stress, medications, food additives, cold air, and air pollution.

 Exercise-Induced Bronchoconstriction

-Approximately 90 percent of people with asthma will experience exercise-induced bronchoconstriction, also known as EIB or exercise-induced asthma.
-In people with EIB, exercise triggers bronchoconstriction — the narrowing of airways in the lungs.
-Bronchoconstriction in turn triggers asthma symptoms, like shortness of breath or wheezing.
+As many as 90 percent of people with asthma will experience exercise-induced bronchoconstriction (EIB), also known as exercise-induced asthma.
+In people with EIB, exercise triggers asthma symptoms.

 Occupational Asthma